mojothemonkey2/TCL_Guide/README.md

 Instead, they offer a support service, where you can download firmware updates, and apply these manually via USB stick.

 Firmware files will always be .zip, but there are two distinct types:
-* OTA - update in place, and keep existing apps.
+* OTA - update in place, keeping existing apps.
 * IMG - will wipe the device!

 First determine your current firmware: \
 Setting > Device preference > About > Product Information: Software: V8-R51MT02-LF1V392.021305

-The 2nd part of the software id gives you the firmware type, ie platform + variant, eg:
+The 2nd part of the software id tells you the firmware type, specifically platform + variant (TXX), eg:
 * R51MT02 = Realtek RTD2851M + Android TV.
 * R51MT05 = Realtek RTD2851M + Google TV.

 You must stick with a firmware that uses the same platform, as this must match the hardware chipset of the TV. \
-Different TXX variants can also be for different regions, etc. \
+Different TXX variants can be for different regions, or models.

 If you stick with the same firmware type, you can use an OTA update. \
 If you want to switch to a different variant, eg R51MT02 > R51MT05 (Android TV > Google TV), you must use an IMG update. \